Free and Reduced Meal Application

 My child’s application was approved last year for meal benefits.
 Do I need to fill out another one?

-Yes, your child’s application is good only for that school year and for the first few days of this school year.
-You must send in a new application unless you were notified that your child is eligible for the new school year.
-If you do not send in a new application that is approved by the school or you have not been notified that your child is eligible for free meals, your child will be charged the full price for meals.
+- Yes, your child's application is good only for the previous school year and for the first few days of the school year.
+You must submit a new application unless you were notified that your child is eligible for a new school year.
+If you do not send in a new application that is approved by the school or you have not been notified that your child is eligible for free meals, your child will be charged the full price.

 -